 Which brings us to contingency clauses.
 Contingency clauses are some of the most important parts of a real estate purchase contract, and can provide significant protections to buyers of real estate.

-Whether you’re buying or selling real estate, it’s essential that you know how to use contingency clauses to your advantage.
+Whether you're buying or selling real estate, it's essential that you know how to use real estate contingencies to your benefit.

 Let's say you want to buy some real estate.
 A contingency clause often states that your offer to buy property is contingent upon X,Y, & Z. For example, the contingency clause may state, “The buyer’s obligation to purchase the real property is contingent upon the property appraising for a price at or above the contract purchase price.”